PoDiGG/generate-population-density/README.md

-Population density dataset creator for Belgium.
+# Population density file generator

-This tool creates 4 files:
+`bin/generate-population-density-be.js` creates 4 files:
 * `region_cells.csv`: CSV-formatted
 cells of the Belgium region where each cell contains the population density and indicates whether or not it has a stop.